valancej/documentation/_general/integrations/redline13.md

 ## About RedLine13

-[RedLine13](https://www.redline13.com) is a (Almost Free) load testing and reporting tool that can be used with continuous integration and delivery services like [Codeship](https://codeship.com) to determine performance and throughput of your web applications and mobile apis.
+[RedLine13](https://www.redline13.com) is a load testing and reporting tool that can be used with continuous integration and delivery services to determine performance and throughput of your web applications and mobile APIs.

-By using RedLine13 you can ship more performant code for your teams and your customers.

 The [RedLine13 documentation](https://www.redline13.com/blog/kb/) provides a starting point for running load tests, and the instructions below have more information on integrating with [Codeship](https://codeship.com) to [run load tests during CI](#starting-load-tests).